Teacher education: Research into the teacher educator profession

 The teacher educator profession has also been seen as under-researched; empirical research on professional practice is also scarce.

 However, the importance of the quality of this profession for the quality of teaching and learning has been underlined by international bodies including the OECD and the European Commission.

 Some writers have therefore identified a need for more research into "what teachers of teachers themselves need to know", and what institutional supports are needed to "meet the complex demands of preparing teachers for the 21st century".

-In response to this perceived need, more research projects are now focussing on the teacher educator profession.
+In response to this perceived need, more research projects are now focusing on the teacher educator profession.
 Several academic journals cover this field.

 By region

-The Erasmus Programme and his platform, the SchoolEducationGateway, provides an opportunity to European Union teachers in international training courses in different European countries.
+The Erasmus Programme and its platform, the SchoolEducationGateway, provide an opportunity for European Union teachers to participate in international training courses across different European countries.
 It is fully funded by the KA1 (KeyAction1).